youroldmangaming/DOX/docs/picluster.md

 For full source visit [github](https://github.com/youroldmangaming/HA-WebServer).

-Ah, excellent choices for both storage and monitoring!
-Let me break down how these components enhance your architecture.

-The following is a robust setup!
+This is a robust setup.
 The combination of Syncthing for storage and Prometheus/Grafana for monitoring provides:

 Storage Benefits:
-- Decentralized file synchronization across all nodes
+- Decentralised file synchronization across all nodes
 - Automatic conflict resolution
 - Real-time file system monitoring
 - Efficient delta transfers